edwardkarak/craigslist-repost/README.md

 # Craigslist Auto-Reposter

-Tool for reposting your Craigslist listings to keep them fresh and visible to potential customers.
-Perfect for small businesses, real estate agents, and anyone who regularly posts on Craigslist.
+Automatically repost your Craigslist listings to keep them fresh and visible.
+Perfect for businesses and anyone who regularly posts on Craigslist.

-**Note:** This script may break at any moment, if Craigslist updates their UI/layout.

-**Important:** Back up your posts before using this tool.
+**Warning:** This tool may stop working if Craigslist changes their website.
+Always back up your posts before using.

-## Prerequisites
+## Requirements

-1. **Python 3.7 or higher** installed on your computer
-2. **Google Chrome** installed
+- Python 3.7 or higher
+- Google Chrome
-3. **Craigslist account** (free to create at [accounts.craigslist.org](https://accounts.craigslist.org))
+- Craigslist account (free at [accounts.craigslist.org](https://accounts.craigslist.org))

 ## Installation

-### Step 1: Download the Tool
-Download all the files in this folder to your computer.
+1. Download all files to your computer

-### Step 2: Install Required Software
-Open your terminal/command prompt and run:
+2. Install required packages:

 ```bash
 pip install selenium beautifulsoup4 requests pyyaml librosa sounddevice
 ```
-(On macOS, run pip3 instead of pip)
+(Use `pip3` on macOS)

-## Setup Instructions
+## Configuration

-### Step 1: Configure Your Settings
-Open the `config.yml` file in any text editor (Notepad, etc.) and update it with your information:
+Edit `config.yml` with your information:

 ```yaml
 email: "your-email@example.com"